pawelos231/Minimalistic_Backend_Framework/README.md

 ## Reference

-To create api route with handler and some controller and router level middleware you would need to create an instance of the server that file server.ts provides, here is a simple exapmle:
+Framework allows you to create both controller level and application level middleware where middleware functions are executed on every request regardless of their paths.
+To pass controller level middleware you have to pass a function that has req nad res objects as parameters, controller level middleware happens on specific route bound to to this middleware, bellow you can see basic example the basic usage of the framework.

 ```typescript
 const ServerInstance: Server = new Server();